manas11/testing-bucket-notifications-in-ceph/aws-sdk/README.md

 # Adapter to translate from HTTP endpoint to SNS and Lambda endpoint
+This adapter will be using a HTTP server at defined port and then sending the body content of the request to SNS and Lambda endpoints.

 First Setup the AWS C++ SDK and then Build the application
 # Setting up the AWS C++ SDK